Neville Chamberlain: Death

 Chamberlain died of bowel cancer on 9 November 1940 at the age of 71.
-A funeral service took place at Westminster Abbey five days later on Thursday, 14 November.
-However, due to wartime security concerns, the date and time were not widely publicised.
-Chamberlain's former private secretary John Colville functioned as the service's usher, whilst both Winston Churchill and Lord Halifax acted as pallbearers.
+A funeral service took place at Westminster Abbey five days later on Thursday 14 November.
+Due to wartime security concerns, the date and time were not widely publicised.
+Chamberlain's former private secretary John Colville functioned as the service's usher, while both Winston Churchill and Lord Halifax acted as pallbearers.
 After cremation, his ashes were interred in the Abbey next to those of Bonar Law.
 Churchill eulogised Chamberlain in the House of Commons three days after his death:

 Although some Chamberlain supporters found Churchill's oratory to be faint praise of the late prime minister, Churchill added less publicly, "Whatever shall I do without poor Neville?
 I was relying on him to look after the Home Front for me."
-Amongst others who paid tribute to Chamberlain in the Commons and in the House of Lords on 12 November 1940 were Foreign Secretary Lord Halifax (1st Earl of Halifax, Edward Wood), the Leader of the Labour Party, Clement Attlee, and the Liberal Party leader and Air Minister, Sir Archibald Sinclair.
+Amongst others who paid tribute to Chamberlain in the Commons and in the House of Lords on 12 November 1940 were Foreign Secretary Lord Halifax (1st Earl of Halifax, Edward Wood), the Leader of the Labour Party, Clement Attlee, and the Liberal Party leader and Air Minister, Archibald Sinclair.
 David Lloyd George, the only former prime minister remaining in the Commons, had been expected to speak, but absented himself from the proceedings.
-Ever close to his family, the executors of Chamberlain's will were his cousins, Wilfred Byng Kenrick and Sir Wilfrid Martineau, both of whom, like Chamberlain, were lord mayors of Birmingham.
+Ever close to his family, the executors of Chamberlain's will were his cousins, Wilfred Byng Kenrick and Wilfrid Martineau, both of whom, like Chamberlain, were lord mayors of Birmingham.